bilan604/StandardHC/README.md

 -The '&' at the end tells the application to keep running even when the SSH terminal window is closed.

-## Checking if the application is running on GCP:
+## Check if the application is running on GCP
 ```
 ps aux | grep python
 ```

-## Killing the application if it is running on GCP:
+## Kill the application if it is running on GCP
 ```
 kill [process_id]
 ```